sevcensokmen/ECSDigital/README.md

 ## Coding Test
 This project shows how to use selenium framework to test given example project.
-The algorithm used in the project only works for possitive numbers.
+The algorithm used in the project only works for positive numbers.

 ---
 ## Installation